A bar of their own: Portland’s Sports Bra will only show women’s sports

 Fresh from a timeout, Notre Dame inbounded the ball to its star junior.
-Arike Ogunbowale pivoted hard to her left and pulled up for a three-point shot, the ball arcing over a Mississippi State’s player’s outstretched arms and dropping right into the basket.
+Arike Ogunbowale pivoted hard to her left and pulled up for a three-point shot, the ball arcing over a Mississippi State player’s outstretched arms and dropping right into the basket.

 Boom.
 Game over.